Missouri lawmaker under federal indictment is asked to resign, by House Speaker - Missourinet

 “After speaking with her and with the caucus, I am asking her to resign her seat with the House.
 The legal process will ultimately determine her guilt or innocence, but this is clearly a time for her to spend with her family as she focuses on her legal issues, and for the people of the 140th district (in southwest Missouri’s Christian County) to move forward with selecting a replacement who can effectively advocate for their interests,” Speaker Vescovo says, in a written statement.

 As for Representative Derges, she remains in the Missouri House.
-Missourinet contacted her office for a response to Speaker Vescovo’s statement, and she hasn’t responded yet.
+Missourinet contacted her office for a response to Speaker Vescovo’s statement, and she hadn’t responded by this posting.

 U.S. Attorney Tim Garrison announced the 20-count federal indictment during a Monday press conference in Springfield.